 After discharge from the Army, Waddell served residencies at Georgetown University and Montefiore Hospital (The Bronx) before beginning a graduate fellowship at Stanford University in 1970.

-After injuring his knee in 1972 in a high jump while training, Waddell focused on medicine rather than athletics and began coming out to friends.
+After injuring his knee in 1972 while training in the high jump, Waddell focused on medicine rather than athletics and began coming out to friends.
 In his first serious affair since his alliance with Menaker, he finally entered into a relationship with Charles Deaton, twelve years his senior, in 1974.

 The two men threw themselves into the emerging gay culture of 1970s San Francisco, even as Waddell continued to explore occasional relationships with women.